kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

         tier: mysql
 ```

-### `selectors`
+## Specifying `selectors`

-Selectors can be used to target specific resources for function execution.
-Selectors
+Selectors can be used to target specific resources for a function execution.
+Some of the example use-cases are:
+1. Run a function on all deployments in `mysql` subpackage.
+2. Run a function on all deployments and services in the `wordpress` package.
+3. Run a function on all GCS bucket resources with namespace `my-ns`.

-follow OR of AND(s) approach where, within each selector, the filters are ANDed
+Selectors follow OR of AND(s) approach where, within each selector, the selection
-and the selected resources are UNIONed with other selected resources.
-Please go through
+properties are ANDed and the selected resources are UNIONed with other selected resources.
-[resource selector guide] for more information.

-Here are the list of available selector properties:

-1. `apiVersion`: `apiVersion` field value of resources to be selected.
-2. `kind`: `kind` field value of resources to be selected.
-3. `name`: `metadata.name` field value of resources to be selected.
-4. `namespace`: `metadata.namespace` field of resources to be selected.
-5. `packagePath`: PackagePath of resources to be selected.
-The path must be
-   OS-agnostic Slash-separated relative to the package directory.
-Examples
-   - `packagePath: ./mysql` - selects resources in the `mysql` subpackage excluding resources of nested subpackages of `mysql`.
-   - `packagePath: ./` - selects resources in current package excluding resources in subpackages of current package.

-For example:
+Example 1: Add annotations only to the `mysql` subpackage resources but add labels to all resources
+in `wordpress` package:

 ```yaml
 # wordpress/Kptfile (Excerpt)